-Maintenance Task Daily Weekly Flush the system regularly.
-Follow the steps in Flush the System (Systems without Color Change), page 31 or Flush the System (Color Change Enabled Systems), page 32. ~ Flush before changing fluids, before fluid can dry in the equipment, at the end of the day, before storing equipment, before repairing equipment.
+Maintenance Task Weekly Flush the system regularly.
+Follow the steps in Flush the System (Systems without Color Change), page 31 or Flush the System (Color Change Enabled Systems), page 32.
+Flush before changing fluids, before fluid can dry in the equipment, at the end of the day, before storing equipment, before repairing equipment.
 Check for fluid leaks.
-Follow the steps in Check for Fluid Leaks, page 68. ~ Wipe off any build-up off of the isolation valve components. ~ Check the level of the wash fluid to make sure that it is above the minimum line marked on the wash fluid bottle.
+Follow the steps in Check for Fluid Leaks, page 67. ~ Wipe off any build-up off of the isolation valve components. ~ Check the level of the wash fluid to make sure that it is above the minimum line marked on the wash fluid bottle.
 Fill or replace, if necessary.
-Follow the Replace the Wash Fluid, page 69. ~ Clean the gun.
-See your gun manual. ~ Perform a pump stall test.
+Follow the Replace the Wash Fluid, page 68.
+Clean the gun.
+See your gun manual. ~

+Maintenance Task Weekly Perform a pump stall test.
 Follow the Pump Stall Test Procedure, page 60.
 Perform task any time fluid is seen at the weep holes on the isolation fluid pump, or any time the pump is serviced. ~ Check the bleed resistor.
-Follow the steps in Check the Bleed Resistor, page 70.
-For maintenance of the Merkur AA fluid pump, reference manual 312794.
-See Related Manuals, page 3.
+Follow the steps in Check the Bleed Resistor, page 69.